pombase/website/src/docs/faq/can-i-get-a-list-of-essential-pombe-genes.md

 yeast genes.
 Similarly, deletion alleles annotated to "viable vegetative cell population" ([FYPO:0002060](/term/FYPO:0002177)) represent non-essential genes.

+%%if db=PomBase
 Note that viability/inviability annotations are fairly complete for protein-coding genes, but very few non-coding RNA genes have been tested.
+%%end db=PomBase

+%%if db=JaponicusDB
+Note that phenotype coverage is not yet very complete for *S. japonicus*, so many genes will have neither "viable" nor "inviable" annotations for any alleles.
+The queries described below will work to retrieve any "viable" nor "inviable" phenotypes that have been curated.
+%%end db=JaponicusDB

 **Downloadable summary**